byomkesh99/cdk_hashicups/README.md

        cdktf deploy           ## deploy the resources.

 10) Once you run the above mentioned commands, you can see the orders (order1 and order2 etc.) and the items inside the order in Terminal.
 To view/get the order id, check this file `~/cdk_hashicups/packages/iac/cdktf.out/stacks/stack/cdk.tf.json`.
-11) Use the API command (mentioned in steps number 13) to view all orders, delete orders etc.
+11) Use the API command (mentioned in steps number 14) to view all orders, delete orders etc.
-12) Now if you wanted to add new items (as order), create file `cdk_hashicups/packages/iac/resources/order[1 or 2]/item[0-100]`. and copy the file content from any items and then change the quantity number and id.
+12) Now if you wanted to add new items (as order), create file `cdk_hashicups/packages/iac/resources/order[1 or 2]/item[0-100]`. and copy the file content from any exiting items and then change the quantity number and id.
 And then run `cdktf plan/deploy` for adding items.
 13) If you wanted to create new resource then create new folder `cdk_hashicups/packages/iac/resources/order[0-100]` and then add the new items as file and their content.
-Here you need to edit one line in file `~/cdk_hashicups/packages/iac/main.ts` line number 56 that is  `new MyStack(app, "stack", { resourcePath: ["order1","order2", "order[0-100]"]});`.
+Here you need to edit one line in program file `~/cdk_hashicups/packages/iac/main.ts` line number 56 i.e.  `new MyStack(app, "stack", { resourcePath: ["order1","order2", "order[0-100]"]});`.
 Meaning, exact new folder name created in `cdk_hashicups/packages/iac/resources/`.
-Now you have again perform `cdktf plan/deploy` for adding resources.
-To remind again, we are using directory name as resource id and file contents inside the file as order of items.
+Now you have to again perform `cdktf plan/deploy` for adding resources.
+To remind here again, we are using directory name as resource id and file contents inside the file as order of items.
+At this point, App is complete ready to play with it.
 14) Handy API call commands to play with CRUD operation

         Get order details by id: